gap-packages/subsemi/README.md

 http://arxiv.org/abs/1403.0274

 The enumeration was extended to other diagram semigroups, see the data/SMALLDEGREE folder and the preprint http://arxiv.org/abs/1502.07150 'Finite Diagram Semigroups: Extending the Computational Horizon'.

+## Installation

+Just cloning the repository under GAP/pkg/ and copying (and possibly editing) config_EXAMPLE.g to config.g.

 Copyright (C) 2014 James East, Attila Egri-Nagy, James D. Mitchell